Willem B. Drees

 Willem Bernard "Wim" Drees (born 20 April 1954) is a Dutch philosopher.
-As of the 1st of November 2014 he is professor of philosophy of the humanities at Tilburg University in the Netherlands.
+As of the 1st of November 2014, he is professor of philosophy of the humanities at Tilburg University in the Netherlands.
 From 2008 until 2018 he was the editor-in-chief of Zygon, Journal of Religion & Science and professor of philosophy of religion at Leiden University, the Netherlands.

 Biography

-Drees was born in the Hague on April 20, 1954, as the third child of five and the only son of Willem Drees jr (1922–1998) and Anna Erica Drees-Gescher (1922–1988).
+Drees was born in the Hague on 20 April 1954 as the third child of five and the only son of Willem Drees Jr. (1922–1998) and Anna Erica Drees-Gescher (1922–1988).
 His paternal grandfather Willem Drees was the prime minister of the Netherlands from 1948 until 1958.
 His father was also a Dutch politician being the party leader of the Democratic Socialists '70 from 1971 to 1977.

 Drees is a past-president of the European Society for the Study of Science and Theology (ESSSAT).

 He is professor emeritus of philosophy of the humanities at Tilburg University in the Netherlands (2014-2020) and of philosophy of religion at Leiden University (2001-2020).
 From 2008 until 2018 he also served as the editor-in-chief of Zygon: Journal of Religion and Science.
-In 2018, he was elected as member of the Royal Holland Society of Sciences and Humanities (KHMW).
+In 2018, he was elected as a member of the Royal Holland Society of Sciences and Humanities (KHMW).

-Drees has been the editor and publisher of numerous books, journal articles, essays, book reviews and articles for the wider public.
+Drees has been the editor and publisher of numerous books, journal articles, essays, book reviews, and articles for the wider public.
 His books include Beyond the Big Bang: Quantum Cosmologies and God (1990), Religion, Science and Naturalism (1996), and Creation: From Nothing until Now (2002), Religion and Science in Context: A Guide to the Debates (2010).